Pretraining Scaling Laws for Generative Evaluations of Language Models: Related Work

 \section{Related Work}

 The study of neural scaling laws, which characterize how model performance predictably improves with resources, has become a cornerstone of modern large-scale machine learning \citep{hestness2017deeplearningscalingpredictable, kaplan2020scaling, hoffman2022chinchilla, roberts2022principles, bahri2024explaining}.
 Foundational work demonstrated that pretraining loss follows a power law with respect to model size, dataset size, and training compute \citep{kaplan2020scaling, henighan2020scaling, hoffman2022chinchilla}.
 These principles now guide the development of nearly all state-of-the-art language models \citep{openai2024gpt4technicalreport, anil2024geminifamilyhighlycapable, grattafiori2024llama3herdmodels, deepseekai2025deepseekv3technicalreport, yang2025qwen3technicalreport, 5team2025glm45agenticreasoningcoding}.
-This research area has since expanded to explore scaling properties in diverse domains, including computer vision \citep{zhai2022scaling}, machine translation \citep{ghorbani2021scaling}, and even for optimizing inference-time compute rather than training \citep{wu2024inferencescalinglawsempirical, snell2024scaling}.
+This research area has since expanded to explore scaling properties in diverse domains, including computer vision \citep{zhai2022scaling}, machine translation \citep{ghorbani2021scaling}, and even for optimizing inference-time compute rather than training \citep{wu2024inferencescalinglawsempirical, snell2024scalingllmtesttimecompute}.
 Despite this breadth, scaling laws for complex, multi-step \emph{generative tasks}—which often represent the ultimate goal of language modeling—have remained comparatively underexplored due to the challenges of evaluation.
 Our work builds most directly on recent efforts to forecast performance on such generative evaluations.
-The \emph{GPT-4 Technical Report} pioneered this direction by showing that the negative log pass rate on a subset of the HumanEval coding benchmark scaled predictably as a power law of pretraining compute \citep{openai2024gpt4technicalreport}.
-They successfully predicted GPT-4's performance by extrapolating from smaller models over approximately three orders of magnitude \citep{openai2024gpt4technicalreport}.
+The \emph{GPT-4 Technical Report} pioneered this direction by showing that the negative log pass rate on a subset of the HumanEval coding benchmark scaled predictably as a power law of pretraining compute \citep{openai2024gpt4technicalreport}; they successfully predicted GPT-4's performance by extrapolating from smaller models over approximately three orders of magnitude \citep{openai2024gpt4technicalreport}.
 We adopt their proposed functional form for our compute-based law and extend their work by systematically analyzing how the number of attempts, $k$, reshapes the law's parameters.
 Furthermore, our rigorous backtesting reveals the brittleness of this compute-only law, finding it reliable only across 1-2 orders of magnitude in our setting.
-Separately, our work shares a philosophical motivation with \citet{hu2024predictingemergentabilitiesinfinite}, who investigate emergent abilities.
-They argue that seemingly unpredictable jumps in performance on discriminative tasks can be understood as smooth, continuous improvements when measured by the model's underlying log-likelihoods.
-We apply a similar insight to a different problem: forecasting.
-We operationalize the log probability of gold-standard solutions not just as an explanatory tool, but as a direct covariate in a predictive scaling law for generative tasks, and we empirically demonstrate its superior stability for long-range extrapolation.
+Separately, our work shares a philosophical motivation with \citet{hu2024predictingemergentabilitiesinfinite}, who investigate ``infinite resolution'' sampling for emergent abilities.